abougouffa/minemacs/docs/README.md

 [![CI-MacOS](https://github.com/abougouffa/minemacs/actions/workflows/ci-macos.yaml/badge.svg)](https://github.com/abougouffa/minemacs/actions/workflows/ci-macos.yaml)
 [![CI-Windows](https://github.com/abougouffa/minemacs/actions/workflows/ci-windows.yaml/badge.svg)](https://github.com/abougouffa/minemacs/actions/workflows/ci-windows.yaml)

-**MinEmacs** is a lightweight Emacs configuration framework.
+**MinEmacs** is a complete and fast Emacs configuration framework.

 > [!CAUTION]
 > Please note that this `minemacs-ng` branch is under an active rewrite.
 The new
-> generation of this framework will not be compatible with the initial one, it
+> generation of this framework will not be fully compatible with the initial one
-> has multiple breaking changes compared to the `main` branch.
-This includes the
+> since it has multiple breaking changes compared to the `legacy` branch.
+This
+> includes dropping the support of Evil and General (still, enabling the
+> `obsolete/me-evil` should restore the previous Evil/General based experience),
-> removal of Evil and General, among other things.
+> among other things.

 ![MinEmacs banner](/docs/images/minemacs-cover.svg)